OUR WHOLE COMMUNITY APPROACH

 Keeping children safe online

-It takes a village to raise a child
+It takes a village to raise a child!

 To ensure that we support and empower ALL Australian students to be safe and responsible users of digital technologies both at home and school, we must arm

 up-to-date with the latest trending digital topics.
-We must provide space and time to learn and understand the way students can connect to and interact through digital platforms, devices, sites, apps and gaming networks.
+We must provide space and time to learn and understand the way students can connect and interact through digital platforms, devices, sites, apps and gaming networks.

 School Based Programs